-This regulatory document applies to workers in nuclear facilities directly operate or maintain the plant during all facility conditions.
+This regulatory document applies to workers in nuclear facilities who are employed in safety-sensitive occupations and/or safety sensitive positions directly operate or maintain the plant during all facility conditions.
 The licensee shall define these positions in its training system.